charginchif/Gestor-de-Supervisiones/README.md

 ## Base URL

-The base URL for all API endpoints is:
+The base URL for all API endpoints is your application's public directory.
+For local development, it is typically `http://localhost/your-project/public/`.
+For the production environment, it might be something like:

 ```
 https://syed-api.joannesystem.com/public/